Dre Campbell Farm

 7. Light Trap

-To get down an earwig infestation, mix up a large bowl of liquid soap and water and place it outside at a location where the insects hang out at night.
+Mix a large bowl of dish soap and water and use it to get rid of an earwig infestation.
+Next, place it outside, where the insects are active at night.

-Position a bright light over the container to attract the critters.
-They will fall prey to the light and drown in the solution after falling in.
+Position a bright light over the container to attract earwigs.
+The light will attract them, and they will drown in the solution after falling in.

 8. Oil and Soy Sauce Trap

 Pincher bugs weirdly love the smell of soy sauce and will crawl in to get it.
-The oil will prevent them from crawling back out.
+However, the oil will prevent them from crawling back out.

 9. Birds

-Another method to control earwigs organically is to employ birds.
+Another method to control earwigs organically is to attract birds.

 10. Newspaper Trap

-This method is a good use of old newspapers as it makes a very nice shelter for earwigs.
+This method is a good use of old newspapers, as they make a nice trap for earwigs when damp.

-Simply roll several up the newspapers, ensuring they’re loose so the pests can get into all the folds.
-Dampen the papers and place them around the garden and house.
+Roll several newspapers up, ensuring they’re loose so the pests can get into all the folds.
+Next, wet the newspapers enough to make them damp and place them around the garden at night.

-You can also add baking soda to soapy water and pour it down the drain to stop earwigs from coming up.
+You can add one part baking soda to three parts of soapy water and pour it down the drain to help stop earwigs from coming up.

 12. Beer

-The fruity smell of the beer will lure in the pests and they’ll drown after pitching in.
-Also, the beer trap works excellent for slugs and snails.
+The smell of the beer will lure in these pests, and they’ll fall in and drown.
+Also, this beer trap works excellently for slugs and snails.

 13. Sticky Traps

-Place duct tape (sticky side up) on pieces of cardboard and place them around your plants to naturally get rid of pincher bugs.
+Place duct tape (sticky side up) on pieces of cardboard and place them around your plants.
+Earwigs may get stuck on them, especially if there is an infestation.

 Alternatively, you can buy professional earwig traps like the Stiky Tree Wrap online.